stanwood/handbook/README.md

 ## Mission

-stanwood exists to build excellent technology in a fun and relaxed way.
+stanwood was created to build excellent technology in a fun and relaxed way.

 We want to build the largest distributed digital agency in the world to bring the joys of remote work to more developers.

 To achieve that, we need happy clients.

-Clients are happy when we deliver excellent products in time and budget and give the clients a sense that we are on top of things at all times.
+Clients are happy when we deliver excellent products on time and budget and give them the sense that we are on top of things at all times.

 ## Professional conduct